 - Aesop Amnesia: Picard's claim that Data would be "stripped down to the wires" as a consequence of his deception flies in the face of "The Measure of a Man", where Data was legally acknowledged to have the rights of an individual (a judgment that Picard himself argued in favor of).
+You might blame it on his obvious annoyance at Data's blatant evasiveness, but it's still a little jarring.

 - Beware the Honest Ones: Data does his utmost to ensure the masquerade and try to throw the crew off the scent.